Accomplishments 2024

 Communications Update

 Amplifying the industry’s policy objectives and their importance to the U.S. economy remained a key part of overall NCTO communications engagement.
-Our efforts targeted the administration, key congressional offices and staffers, and federal agency officials as well as the media with engagement on social media; through newsletters, email campaigns, and direct outreach to journalists; and a newly launched podcast.
-These efforts combined generated an ad equivalency value of more than $17 million in earned media in 2023.
+Our efforts targeted the administration, key congressional offices and staffers, and federal agency officials as well as the media with engagement on social media; through digital content, social media, direct outreach to journalists.
+These efforts combined generated an ad equivalency value of more than $17 million based on the most recent data available.

 Membership Recruitment